ngernest/mica/README.md

 # Mica: Automated Property-Based Testing for OCaml Modules

+NB: This branch contains some **experimental** code pertaining to making Mica work with a module signature for the Diffie-Hellman key exchange protocol.
+There may be breaking changes in this repo.
+Please refer to the **main** branch if you wish to use Mica.

 This repo contains the implementation for **Mica**, a tool which parses any generic OCaml module signature, and checks whether two modules implementing the signature are observationally equivalent by generating random sequences of commands using Core.QuickCheck.